Why imagine, think, create, and write?

 Children and teens come to us yearning for a creative outlet — often an escape from test-prep dominated curricula.
 Writing is not only a powerful way to spark engagement, though.
 It is also a skill that yields long term success.
 Studies show, over and over, that being a strong writer is advantageous whether you are a lawyer, a salesperson, or a carpenter.

 Our workshops create an inclusive environment, mixing the region's most gifted writers with young people who are beginning to discover their own voices; our workshopping method, our competitive hiring process, and our thorough training enable us to help all of these young people to write the best work they are capable of producing.
 From our instructors' perspectives, Writopia Lab is an exciting place to work because we have the pleasure of witnessing this reinvigoration every day.
+And this invigoration leads to fabulous accomplishments for thousands of our youths, to lives changed forever.

 - 86% of parents choose Writopia Lab as a creative outlet for their children, and 75% choose Writopia Lab as a support system to focus and deepen their work